 I also purchased a long section of plastic hose so that the compressor can suck air from well in front of the engine, thus avoiding the deadly carbon monoxide from the engines exhaust.
 This set up worked well, it actually filled tanks quicker than the electric motor.
 On the trip it worked perfectly, very quick fills.

-Despite some comments on DiveOz in February 2011 disputing the validity of the above figures (as they were then), I can assure you they are 100% correct.
+Despite some comments on DiveOz in February 2011 disputing the validity of the above figures (as they were then) and more recently a post on Scuba Forum which stated you do not buy a compressor to save money, you can save money.
+I can assure you that the above figures are 100% correct.
 Sure, someone may end up paying more for a fill than the figures I have posted, but this will depend on how much air they consume on a dive.
-As pointed out, the average fill time for a tank since new is about 19.1 minutes.
+As pointed out, the average fill time for a tank since new is about 19.5 minutes.
 Sure, if you use a 15 litre tank and end up with only 30 bar left in it after a dive, it will take at least 30 minutes to fill and your electricity cost will be much more as will the filter and other costs as you will get less fills per filter.
 However, as long as you do at least 100 dives a year and/or have a partner or two, this is much cheaper in the long run that using a dive shop.
 It is also more convenient.

 So far this has been a very good investment and worth every cent.
 We are certainly gaining great value and we got back our investment within two years and over the next years made a good "profit".
 I would also recommend Australian Safety Engineers in Perth for all your compressor needs, their service is exceptional.
 I would also recommend Pro-Diving Services in Sydney for services as well.
 Speak to Rick or Brendan Poole, 02 9316 4013 or have a look at their web site for more information.